-My creative work traverses a variety of genres to explore how women experience gender, sexuality, mental health, work, and family.
-My novel, Where We Have to Go (M&S), a coming-of-age story set in the 1990s, was a finalist for the City of Toronto Book Award.
-My short fiction, memoir, feature writing, literary reviews, and interviews have appeared in journals and popular publications across North America including Hazlitt, Carousel, ELLE CANADA, THIS, The Globe and Mail, PRISM, and Room.
-My current non-fiction project examines how American popular culture – films, TV, ads, and digital media – represents women sex workers in a neoliberal economy and in light of ongoing feminist debates.
+Dr. Kirshner’s creative publications include a coming-of-age novel set in the 1990s, Where We Have to Go, external link (M&S), which was a finalist for the City of Toronto Book Award.
+Her short fiction, memoir, feature writing, literary reviews, and interviews have appeared in literary journals and popular publications across North America including Hazlitt, external link, Carousel, ELLE CANADA, THIS, The Globe and Mail, PRISM, and Room.
+Her current non-fiction project examines how American popular culture represents women sex workers in a neoliberal economy and in light of ongoing feminist debates.

-I bring my creative and scholarly interests into the community through participatory projects focused on arts for social justice.
-I am Founding Director of Sister Writes, a creative writing program that honours the wisdom and experience of women.
-Through workshops, public arts events, and literary magazines, Sister Writes strives to empower women, provide mentorship, and inspire the community with vital stories about women’s lives.
-Recognized by The Toronto Star and CBC, Sister Writes was the winner of a 2018 Arts Bridges Award for Remarkable Achievement in Community Arts.
-My other community initiatives, including an intergenerational oral history program, have won the support of various arts councils and foundations, and my Young Authors Project was a finalist for the 2013 Ontario Minister’s Award for Innovation in the Arts.
+In addition to her creative work, Dr. Kirshner is involved in research creation projects that focus on arts for social justice.
+She is Founding Director of Sister Writes, external link, an intersectional creative writing and publishing program that strives to empower women through workshops, external link, mentorship with acclaimed Canadian writers, public arts events, external link, and literary magazines.
+In 2018, Sister Writes was the recipient of an Arts Bridges Award for Remarkable Achievement in Community Arts.
+Dr. Kirshner’s other initiatives, including an intergenerational oral history program, have won the support of various arts councils and foundations, and her Young Authors Project was a finalist for the 2013 Ontario Minister’s Award for Innovation in the Arts.

 In addition to her research, Kirshner teaches undergraduate and graduate courses in creative writing and magazine production, and actively works with students on White Wall Review, external link.